-- 1. Electrification.
-It doesn't take a lot to convince people that everything-from buildings to mobility -must become more electrical, and this is our core business. - 2.
-Sustainability.
-Schneider Electric embarked on a sustainability journey 15 years ago when we created our first sustainability reporting program.
+1. Electrification.
+It doesn't take a lot to convince people that everything-from buildings to mobility -must become more electrical, and this is our core business.

+2. Sustainability.
+Schneider Electric embarked on a sustainability journey 15 years ago when we created our first sustainability program.
 This has been updated several times and we are very serious about our own sustainability journey and helping our customers on theirs.

 3. Digital.
 The three pillars are extremely closely connected.
+On sustainability, we clearly see that we need to move to more sustainable energies and the answer is electrical.
+And we also need to use our energy much more efficiently in the future.
+Today, about 60% of the energy that's produced and consumed is not used in an efficient way and this is really where sustainability and digital can help.
+We are working on creating full transparency around energy demand and energy consumption, for both ourselves and our customers.
 Only what gets measured can be managed and so this is how sustainability and digital are closely connected.
-Digital is the means of creating full transparency into energy consumption and energy demand.
+Digital is the means to creating full transparency into energy consumption and energy demand.
 By creating transparency around where energy gets consumed and a forecast for that, we can balance demand and supply.

-You recently appointed a Chief AI Officer, demonstrating that Schneider Electric is willing to invest and scale its Artificial Intelligence (AI) capabilities.
+You recently appointed a Chief AI Officer, demonstrating that Schneider Electric is willing to invest and scale its AI capabilities.
 How important is AI to what Schneider Electric is trying to achieve?